Pizza Hut: History

-On March 31, 2011, Priszm, who was the largest franchisee for Pizza Hut restaurants in Canada at the time, went into bankruptcy protection in Ontario and British Columbia.
+On March 31, 2011, Priszm, the largest franchisee for Pizza Hut restaurants in Canada at the time, went into bankruptcy protection in Ontario and British Columbia.

 In 2015, the oldest continuously operating Pizza Hut, which was the restaurant located in the Aggieville District of Manhattan, Kansas, closed after having opened as the 8th location in 1960.

 The company announced a rebrand that began on November 19, 2014, in an effort to increase sales, which had dropped in the previous two years.
 The menu was expanded to introduce various items such as crust flavors and 11 new specialty pizzas, and the company's employee uniforms were redesigned.
 In 2017, Pizza Hut was listed by UK-based company Richtopia at number 24 in the list of 200 Most Influential Brands in the World.

+By 2018, the chain was no longer the biggest in the United States, having been surpassed by Domino's.
 On June 25, 2019, Pizza Hut announced it was bringing back the logo and the red roof design that was used from 1976 until 1999.

 On August 7, 2019, Pizza Hut announced its intention to close about 500 of its 7,496 dine-in restaurants in the US, by the middle of 2021.

 On August 18, 2020, Pizza Hut announced it would be closing up to 300 restaurants after the bankruptcy of NPC International, one of its largest franchisees.
 In March 2021, Flynn Restaurant Group acquired NPC's 937 Pizza Hut locations.

+In 2025, Yum Brands closed 130 Pizza Hut locations.
+Citing the chain's continuing low sales, Yum Brands announced a strategic review of the chain's operations.
+In February 2026, it was announced that another 250 stores would close in the first half of 2026.
+In April 2026, it was reported that Yum was looking to sell the chain to private equity; that June, it was reported that the mainland China business was to be sold for $1.2 billion to Yum China Holdings, Inc., while the rest of the business was to be sold to LongRange Capital for $1.5 billion.
+The acquisition in China was completed on August 7, 2026, while the acquisition in the rest of the world was completed on September 1, 2026.